 Genes are complicated and some color genes can effectively ‘switch off’ other color genes.

-Beagle Lab Mix Temperament
+Beagle Lab Mix Barking

-Training and Exercising Your Beagle Lab Mix
+Training and Exercising your Beagle Lab Mix

 The Beagador is an energetic dog that will get into mischief if he isn’t given enough exercise and stimulation.